 9.“Basketball Jones”-Barry White (1996)

 The word, Jones, is the representation of having a fixation or craving for something or someone; for example, an addiction.
 “See I am a victim of a Basketball Jones, I’ll take my basketball everywhere.”
 Barry White references many basketball greats, such as the elite duo, Michael Jordan, and Dennis Rodman.
 The song showcases a fascination that everyone had with basketball, especially after watching Micheal Jordan perform throughout his career.
+Truly one of the great songs about basketball.

 “Forever” was introduced on the “More Than a Game” soundtrack, which paid respect to Lebron James.
 The song was later re-released on Eminem’s “Relapse: Refill” album. it was “the best posse cut of the year” according to Rap mogul, Jay-Z. In addition, the track included some of Rap’s most successful and talented artists, such as Drake, Eminem, Kanye West, and Lil Wayne.
 Thus far, Drake and Lebron James have been compared with regard to talent, expectations, and criticism.
 The Hype Williams’ directed video has accumulated 189 million YouTube views on Drake’s VEVO page.